 Even when there are no visible injuries, beware of invisible injuries that may show after some period lapses.
 Some symptoms to look out for include:

-If your child complains of a headache two or three days after an accident, you need to consider this as a warning sign and seek medical attention.
-This can be a sign of concussion, neck injury, or blood clot.
+- Headaches: If your child complains of a headache two or three days after an accident, you need to consider this as a warning sign and seek medical attention.
+This can be a sign of concussion, traumatic brain injury, neck injury, or blood clot.

-Call a lawyer once the child is medically taken care of.
+Call a car accident lawyer once the child is medically taken care of.
 Since taking the best care of our children is a top priority, it’s always best to get legal advice from a top car accident lawyer in your state.
 Car crashes are always frustrating, but are even more stressful if they involve children.
 Our legal team at Robinette Legal Group, PLLC is standing by to help.
 Call us today for a free case evaluation.